traversable/schema/packages/json-schema/README.md

 └──────────────────────────┴─────────────────┘
 ```

-<a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-clone-function-5fe0" target="_blank">This article</a> goes into more detail about what makes `JsonSchema.deepClone` so fast.
+[This article](https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-clone-function-5fe0) goes into more detail about what makes `JsonSchema.deepClone` so fast.

 <details>
 <summary>Click to see the detailed benchmark summary</summary>